drush211/Speedruns/Games/Chrono_Cross/Guides/Tested_Optimizations/Silver_Loupe.md

 time for managing the equips and moving it around, say 5 seconds for a rough count, and you need to regain 20+ seconds from the extra hit% just to break even.
-Also note you need to do this in about the first 2 1/2 hours of the game, gained back by a single character who has the Loupe saving time in fights.
-Even seconds back.
+Also note you need to do this in about the first 2 1/2 hours of the game, since after that it becomes basically useless.
+Also, this 20+ seconds has to be gained back by a single character who has the Loupe saving time in fights.
+Even if you save 1 attack per fight due to the Loupe, you aren't getting the 20+ seconds back.
 You would have to somehow save a round of an enemy attack(s) in order to make that time back, which is a stretch.
 You are asking your secondary attacker, or mage if you want to go the way of ensuring they get their element grid built up to save you at least 1 round of a fight from the item.
-While would be an argument, but at around 20, it's just too much time.
+While possible, this seems highly unlikely.
+Due to this, I've chosen to skip the Loupe because of its high collection time.
+If it was only 5 seconds I think there would be an argument, but at around 20, it's just too much time.